 Submit a “Payment Request” (along with photos of the unit, proof of costs, and copies of the permit documents) to SVCE upon completing the upgrade and receiving permit approval.
 Once the required information is received, the rebate is issued and mailed to you or your contractor.

 We’re Here to Help You Save

-At IRBIS, our team ensures all customers have access to rebates and other opportunities to save on energy efficiency upgrades.
+At IRBIS, our team ensures all customers can access rebates and other opportunities to save on energy efficiency upgrades.
 We provide high-quality heat pump installation, repair, and maintenance as well.
-Schedule an appointment online or call 669-266-5464 to learn more.
+Schedule an appointment online or call (408) 882-1296 to learn more.

 How It Works